caaravn/gitnotes/README.md

-     -> replicaset.yaml -------> they automatically replace any pods that fail or are terminated (it is like duplicate or backup), basically count pod.yaml*------------> we create for creating pods service.yaml * --------> we create it because each and every pod( like frontend code pod, backend code pod, database pod) must communicate with each other to run the applicate secret.yaml ----------> we create this file to store sensitive information, such as passwords, API keys, and other confidential data configmap.yaml* -------> for external configuaration of application and it contains like "database_url" persistentvolume.yaml(pv) --------> we create for persistent volumes stoages available for the cluster
+     -> replicaset.yaml -------> they automatically replace any pods that fail or are terminated (it is like duplicate or backup), basically count pod.yaml*------------> we create for creating pods service.yaml * --------> we create it because each and every pod( like frontend code pod, backend code pod, database pod) must communicate with each other to run the applicate
+Ingress.yaml ---------> we create it to define how external HTTP and HTTPS traffic should be routed to services within the cluster secret.yaml ----------> we create this file to store sensitive information, such as passwords, API keys, and other confidential data configmap.yaml* -------> for external configuaration of application and it contains like "database_url" persistentvolume.yaml(pv) --------> we create for persistent volumes stoages available for the cluster